Lu Peng Yuan Yu sinking

 The boat capsized around 3:00 A.M.
 CST (7:00 P.M.
 GMT on 15 May) during 7 m waves while Cyclone Fabien passed over the area.
 The remains of two people were found two days after the sinking while 37 people still remain missing.
 No survivors have been reported.

 Reactions and search

-Chinese President Xi Jinping has instructed the Ministry of Transport to maximize rescue efforts.
+General Secretary of the Chinese Communist Party Xi Jinping instructed the Ministry of Transport to maximize rescue efforts.
 In a tweet, Bongbong Marcos expressed his sympathies to the victims' families and pledged them of assistance.
 The Philippine Coast Guard expressed condolences and promised aid to the families of Filipino sailors who perished.

 On 22 May, Sri Lanka Navy divers from the SLNS Vijayabahu (P627) recovered two bodies from the captain's cabin and accommodation area and they were handed over to the Tug De Tian on scene.
 Navy divers also located 12 more bodies of the crew from various compartments of the vessel.